 You are the only one who has control over the tool’s risk factor.

-It would help if you acknowledged that tools do not have the ability to think for themselves.
+It would help if you acknowledged that power tools do not think for themselves.

 If you work in an environment that requires the use of a nose mask or breathing apparatus, make every effort to use them.

 It’s also helpful to understand that safety is as much a state of mind as a set of rules.

 Do not become complacent, and make sure your mind is in the same place as your tool.